-(Judges 11:7) But Jephthah said to the elders of Gilead, "Did you not hate me and drive me out of my father's house?
-Why have you come to me now when you are in distress?"
+(Judges 11:7) Jephthah said to them, "Didn't you hate me and drive me from my father's house?
+Why do you come to me now, when you're in trouble?"

 Jephthah asked two excellent questions.
 His half-brothers hated him because of his mother, and they did not want him to have any share of their inheritance from their father.
 The Bible gives strong indication Jephthah was Gilead's oldest son.
-His half-brothers now wanted him to help them protect their inheritance from the Ammonites.
+His halfbrothers now wanted him to help them protect their inheritance from the Ammonites.
 They did not come to him with brotherly love or repentant hearts: they only came because they were in trouble and wanted to use Jephthah to help them preserve their inheritance from the Ammonites who would steal it.

-(Judges 11:8) And the elders of Gilead said to Jephthah, "That is why we have turned to you now, that you may go with us and fight against the Ammonites and be our head over all the inhabitants of Gilead."
+(Judges 11:8) The elders of Gilead said to him, "Nevertheless, we are turning to you now; come with us to fight the Ammonites, and you will be head over all of us who live in Gilead."

-After driving Jephthah away, these leaders were now so desperate that they offered to make him their commander and head, both before and after he defeated the

-Ammonites (if he defeated the Ammonites).
+After driving Jephthah away, these leaders were now so desperate that they offered to make him their commander and head, both before and after he defeated the Ammonites (if he defeated the Ammonites).
 As their head, Jephthah would enjoy benefits far above his half-brothers' inheritance, but only for a short six years.

-(Judges 11:9) Jephthah said to the elders of Gilead, "If you bring me home again to fight against the Ammonites, and the LORD gives them over to me, I will be your head."
+(Judges 11:9) Jephthah answered, "Suppose you take me back to fight the Ammonites and the LORD gives them to me-will I really be your head?"